neuml/txtai/docs/embeddings/configuration.md

 transform: function
 ```

 When method is `external`, this function transforms input content into embeddings.
+The input to this function is a list of data.
+This method must return either a numpy array or list of numpy arrays.

 ### backend
 ```yaml